Double-slit experiment

-In modern physics, the double-slit experiment is a demonstration that light and matter can display characteristics of both classically defined waves and particles; moreover, it displays the fundamentally probabilistic nature of quantum mechanical phenomena.
-This type of experiment was first performed by Thomas Young in 1801, as a demonstration of the wave behavior of visible light.
-At that time it was thought that light consisted of either waves or particles.
-With the beginning of modern physics, about a hundred years later, it was realized that light could in fact show behavior characteristic of both waves and particles.
-In 1927, Davisson and Germer demonstrated that electrons show the same behavior, which was later extended to atoms and molecules.
-Thomas Young's experiment with light was part of classical physics long before the development of quantum mechanics and the concept of wave–particle duality.
-He believed it demonstrated that the wave theory of light was correct, and his experiment is sometimes referred to as Young's experiment or Young's slits.
+In modern physics, the double-slit experiment demonstrates that light and matter can exhibit behavior associated with both classical particles and classical waves.
+This type of experiment was first described by Thomas Young in 1801 when making his case for the wave behavior of visible light.
+In 1927, Davisson and Germer and, independently, George Paget Thomson and his research student Alexander Reid demonstrated that electrons show the same behavior, which was later extended to atoms and molecules.

 The experiment belongs to a general class of "double path" experiments, in which a wave is split into two separate waves (the wave is typically made of many photons and better referred to as a wave front, not to be confused with the wave properties of the individual photon) that later combine into a single wave.
 Changes in the path-lengths of both waves result in a phase shift, creating an interference pattern.
 Another version is the Mach–Zehnder interferometer, which splits the beam with a beam splitter.